-Accrual accounting is a method in which revenue and expenses are recognized when they are earned and incurred, regardless of when the cash is exchanged.
+Under the accrual basis of accounting expenses & revenue are recorded and are recognized when they are earned and incurred, regardless of when the cash is exchanged.
 It differs from cash accounting, which recognizes revenues and expenses when the cash is exchanged.

 The two main methods of accounting are the cash basis and the accrual basis.
 The cash basis measures income when cash is received and expenses when cash is paid out.
 The accrual basis measures income when income is earned and expenses when they are incurred, regardless of when the cash changes hands.